chandra-prakash-soni/reactjs-interview-questions/README.md

 ReactJS, also known as React, is a popular JavaScript library for building user interfaces.
 It is also referred to as a front-end JavaScript library.
 It was developed by Facebook and is widely used for creating dynamic and interactive web applications.
 In this article, we’ll explore the key concepts of React.

+###### 2. What is refs?

+In React, refs (short for references) provide a way to access and interact with DOM elements or React components directly.
+Normally, React handles updates and renders automatically, but in some cases, like managing focus, text selection, animations, or integrating third-party libraries, you may need direct access to a DOM element.
+Refs allow you to do that without disrupting React's declarative approach.

 **How to Use Refs:**
 1. **Create a Ref:** You can create a ref using `React.createRef()` or with a callback function.
 2. **Attach the Ref:** Attach the ref to a DOM element or React component via the `ref` attribute.